Battle of Yellow Tavern History

 Ulysses S. Grant in Charge

 On March 10, 1864, President Abraham Lincoln appointed Ulysses S. Grant as General-in-Chief of the Armies of the United States.
-Grant brought with him, from his successes in the western theater of the war, a reputation for the doggedness Lincoln was seeking.
+Grant brought with him, from his successes in the Western Theater of the Civil War, a reputation for the doggedness Lincoln was seeking.
 Unlike other Union generals, Grant was tenacious.

 The Overland Campaign — Grant Pursues Lee

 Upon his arrival in Washington, Grant drafted a plan to get the various Union armies in the field to act in concert.
 He also devised his Overland Campaign to invade east-central Virginia.
-Unlike previous campaigns into that area, Grant’s offensive focused on defeating Robert E. Lee and the Army of Northern Virginia instead of capturing or occupying geographic locations.
+Unlike previous campaigns in that area, Grant’s offensive focused on defeating Robert E. Lee and the Army of Northern Virginia instead of capturing or occupying geographic locations.
 Grant instructed General George Meade, who commanded the Army of the Potomac, “Wherever Lee goes, there you will go also.”
 Grant realized that with the superior resources he had at his disposal, Lee would lose a war of attrition, as long as Union forces persistently engaged the Confederate army.

 The Wilderness was a tangled area of dense forest and undergrowth that had hampered the maneuverability of federal forces during a previous Union defeat at the Battle of Chancellorsville (April 30–May 6, 1863).
 Grant prepared to use the Wilderness to screen his operations, but he also planned to pass through it before it impeded the Union army as it had done before.